Erikdekamps/kingly_layouts/README.md

 ### Background

-* **Background Type**: Choose between a solid color, an image, or a video background.
+* **Background Type**: Choose between a solid color, an image, a video, or a gradient background.
-* **Background Color & Opacity**: When 'Color' is selected as the background type, choose a background color and apply a transparency level (from 100% down to 0%) without affecting the content.
-This color also serves as a fallback if a background image or video is not set.
+* **Background Color & Opacity**: When 'Color' is selected as the background type, choose a background color and apply a transparency level (from 100% down to
+  0%) without affecting the content.
 * **Media URL & Min Height**: Provide a URL for your background image or video and set a minimum height for the section.
 * **Image Options**: Control position, repeat, size, and attachment (for parallax effects).
 * **Video Options**: Control looping, autoplay, and mute settings.
+* **Gradient Options**: Configure linear or radial gradients with custom colors and directions.
 * **Overlay**: Add a color overlay on top of your background media with adjustable opacity to improve text readability.